chef/chef-web-docs/chef_master/source/config_rb.rst

    The path to a template file to be used during a bootstrap operation.

 ``chef_server_url``
-   The URL for the Chef server.
+   The URL for the Chef Infra Server.
 For example:

    .. code-block:: ruby